NYPL/digarch/staging/FTK-Backups-and-Archive-Policy.md

 *   The previous backup will be deleted at this time.

-*   There will always only be one backup per case in FTK unless a collection is particularly complex and the Digital Archives Assistant decides that multiple backups would be beneficial.
+*   There will always only be one backup per case in FTK unless a collection is particularly complex and Digital Preservation staff decides that multiple backups would be beneficial.

 ## Archive of Case